stephanie-lw-zhang/h2bvisa/README.md

 EMPLOYER_POSTAL_CODE: The postal code the employer listed.

 AGENT_ATTORNEY_NAME: The name of the agent or attorney filing the application for the employer.
-Some years of data include multiple columns related to visa agents; the standardized field combines these fields, separating them by a :.
-organization_flag: Various types of organizations — including sole employers and joint employers — can apply for visa certifications.
-This field tracks OFLC's categorizations.
-Only available for H-2A decisions.

-is_duplicate: True/False/null: This derived value will be True — indicating that this row corresponds a sub-application of a joint employer's "master application" — if (a) visa_type is "H-2A", (b) the organization_flag is blank, and (c) comes from fiscal year 2008 or later.
-H-2A data from FY 2006 and FY 2007 do not contain a organization_flag field.
-For these records, and H-2B records, is_duplicate will be null.
+AGENT_ATTORNEY_ADDRESS: The address the agent or attorney listed.

+AGENT_ATTORNEY_CITY: The city the agent or attorney listed

+AGENT_ATTORNEY_STATE: The state the agent or attorney listed

+BASIC_RATE_OF_PAY : The basic rate of pay in dollars

+BASIC_UNIT_OF_PAY : The time unit for which the basic rate of pay is allocated

+SOC_CODE
+SOC_NAME
+DOT_NAME
+DOT_OCCUPATIONAL_CODE
+APPLICATION_TYPE
+PREVIALING_WAGE (spelling error present in data) PW_UNIT_OF_PAY